opticfluorine/sovereign/docs/manual/creators/resources/index.md

 When the Sovereign Engine client starts, it loads all of the spritesheets from the `Data/Spritesheet` directory.
-Each spritesheet is defined by two files: a PNG file which contains the graphics, and a YAML file which contains information about the structure and attribution of the spritesheet.
-For a single spritesheet, these two files have the same name but different extension (e.g. `bat.png` and `bat.yaml`).
+Each spritesheet is defined by two files: a PNG file which contains the graphics, and a JSON file which contains information about the structure and attribution of the spritesheet.
+For a single spritesheet, these two files have the same name but different extension (e.g. `bat.png` and `bat.json`).
 Both files must be present for the spritesheet to be loaded.

 While all of the sprites in a single spritesheet are the same size, not all spritesheets